VO2max / What is VO2max?

 There are a number of factors that affect an individuals VO2max including: age, gender, genetics/physiology, altitude, bodytype/bodycomposition, training status, exercise type.

 Age – Our VO2max is at it highest between the ages of 20-25.
-As we age our VO2max is known to decrease with age at a rate of approximately 0.5ml/kg/min per year.
-The decrease is due in part to the age related decline in maximum heart rate and stroke volume.
+As we age our VO2max is known to decrease linearly with age.
+For most people VO2max decreases at a rate of approximately 0.5ml/kg/min per year.
+This decrease is due in part to the age related decline in maximum heart rate and stroke volume.

-Gender – Men generally have a slightly higher VO2max (approximately 15-30% higher) than women.
+Gender – Male athletes generally record slightly higher VO2max values (approximately 15-30% higher) than female athletes.
 The difference in VO2max between men and women is influenced by a number of factors including differences in %body fat, muscle mass, blood volume, and haemoglobin levels.

 Training status – training can significantly influence VO2max.
-The extent of the increase varies greatly between individuals but can be increased by up to 20% depending on current fitness, previous training history and your existing training regime.
-Highly trained elite athletes are unlikely to see further significant improvements in VO2max and any further improvements in exercise performance will likely come from improved lactate threshold, % sustainable VO2max and improved exercise economy.
+The extent of any increase varies greatly between individuals but aerobic capacity can be increased by up to 20%, depending on current fitness, previous training history and your existing training regime.

 - Levelling off of VO2 with increased work rate <150 ml/min or <2.1 ml/kg/min